guillemvidal/website/content/authors/admin/_index.md

 I’ve worked in both academia and the public sector, including roles at the Generalitat de Catalunya, the Spanish government, and the European Commission.

 I hold a Ph.D. in Social and Political Sciences from the European University Institute, with a background in economics and international relations.
-My research has been published in leading journals such as West European Politics, Party Politics, and Nations and Nationalism, and by Cambridge University Press.
+My research has been published in leading journals such as West European Politics, Party Politics and Cambridge University Press.